GraphQL over WebSockets

 protocol aims to be standardised and become a part of GraphQL with the help of the foundation's

-GraphQL over HTTP work group (opens in a new tab).
+GraphQL over HTTP work group.

 The library is written in TypeScript and the full implementation totals merely ~1000 lines of well formatted, commented, code.
 It leverages modern JavaScript primitives and the well established presence of WebSockets.